Where smart software meets expert accounting.

 Professional Profile

 Ecommerce has transformed how we do business.
-This huge shift started because of the pandemic but is one that's continued to grow in popularity with around 72% of people preferring to shop online.
-This is translating into record figures for business, with retail ecommerce sales expecting to exceed 4.1 trillion US dollars worldwide in 2024 alone.
+This huge shift was accelerated by the pandemic, but it's a trend that has continued to grow, with a recent survey showing that 77% of people prefer to shop via websites and online stores.
+This is translating into record figures for businesses, with global retail ecommerce sales projected to hit the trillions in 2025.

 Is Ecommerce regulated?

-This vast commercial domain operates within a comprehensive set of regulations.
-In an era where transactions occur online, it's crucial to understand the protections afforded to both consumers and businesses.
+This vast commercial domain operates within a comprehensive and evolving set of regulations.
+In an era where transactions occur with a click, it's crucial to understand the protections afforded to both consumers and businesses.

-Nearly three decades have passed since the inaugural ecommerce transaction in 1994, a momentous event involving the online sale of Sting's Ten Summoner's Tales CD for $12.48.
+Over three decades have passed since the inaugural ecommerce transaction in 1994—the online sale of Sting's Ten Summoner's Tales CD for $12.48.

-Since then, industry giants like Amazon have emerged, revolutionising how goods are delivered, even planning the use drone fleets to reach customers.
+Since then, industry giants like Amazon have revolutionised how goods are delivered, with its Prime Air programme now operational in parts of the US and planning expansions into the UK and Italy.
 Simultaneously, countless small, medium, and even tiny enterprises have ventured into online selling, leveraging ecommerce platforms to sell their products and services.

-As the popularity of ecommerce continues to grow, the need for robust legal regulations has become paramount to address fraud-related concerns and meet customer expectations.
+As the popularity of ecommerce continues to grow, the legal landscape has become more robust to address fraud, protect consumers, and meet customer expectations.
+A wave of new legislation means that 2025 is a pivotal year for online businesses in the UK.

-In this article, we delve into some of the key laws governing ecommerce in the UK, providing small business owners with the essential knowledge they need to navigate the intricacies of this dynamic landscape.
+In this article, we delve into the key laws governing ecommerce in the UK, providing small business owners with the essential knowledge they need to navigate this dynamic landscape.

 {{cta-ecommerce-calendly}}

-In the United Kingdom, the Consumer Rights Act of 2015 serves as a robust safeguard for consumers, regardless of whether their transactions occur online or offline.
-It requires that products are of reasonable quality, match their description, and are fit for purpose (e.g. the scissors can cut paper), amongst other things.
+The Consumer Rights Act 2015 serves as a robust safeguard for consumers, regardless of whether their transactions occur online or offline.
+It requires that products are of reasonable quality, match their description, and are fit for purpose.
+Services are expected to be performed with reasonable skill and care.

-Refunds should generally be honoured within 14 days of the agreement to refund.
+If there's a breach, consumers have the right to remedies such as a refund, repair, replacement, or discount, depending on the circumstances.
+Refunds should generally be processed within 14 days of the agreement to refund.

-One crucial aspect covered by these regulations is the cancellation rights granted to consumers.
-Typically, consumers have a window of 14 days to exercise their right to cancel a contract, starting from the delivery of the goods or the agreement on the service contract.
+The Consumer Contracts Regulations 2013 also play a significant role.
+One crucial aspect is the cancellation or "cooling-off" period.
+Typically, consumers have 14 days to cancel a contract, starting from the delivery of goods or the day the service contract was agreed.

 Surcharges